A menu into this page is:

 ((1.331)1/3 - 1) × 100 = 10.0% Annualized Return.

-Annualized is the same compounded value achieved from the years, starting from the SAME actual final gain, but computes the Annualized gain that would produce the same result as if from a fixed percentage every year.
-That result makes gains easy to understand and to compare market performance.
+Annualized is the same compounded value achieved from the years, starting from the SAME actual final gain, but computes the Annualized gain that would produce the same result AS IF from its Fixed percentage every year.
+That equal result makes gains easy to understand and to compare market performance.
 Market years do vary widely, some years might even be negative, making it hard to realize the rate of actual final gain long term.
 Annualized uses the Same Actual Overall Gain, and then is a more logical way to compare actual long term performance.
 It hides any volatility during the years, computing a smooth path of a Fixed Rate that would give the SAME result in the same time.

 Caution: Annualized values are not complete nor accurate unless they include whole years of data.